 - specific momentum/energy dissipation models that are active only under transient conditions.
-Such models, that are not present in classical shallow water models, stem from the upscaling of the shallow water equations and prove essential in modeling the features of fast urban flow transients accurately - modified HLLC solvers for an improved discretization of the momentum source terms stemming from porosity gradients - higher-order reconstruction techniques that allow for faster and more stable calculations in the presence of wetting/drying fronts. - Contact: Vincent Guinot - URL: http://vincentguinot.free.fr
+Such models, that are not present in classical shallow water models, stem from the upscaling of the shallow water equations and prove essential in modeling the features of fast urban flow transients accurately - three different closure relationships between the averaged flow variables and porosity-based fluxes - modified HLLC solvers for an improved discretization of the momentum source terms stemming from porosity gradients - higher-order reconstruction techniques that allow for faster and more stable calculations in the presence of wetting/drying fronts. - Contact: Vincent Guinot - URL: http://vincentguinot.free.fr

-6.2.
+6.3.
 WindPoS